William Araiza

-William D. Araiza is an American lawyer and law professor.
-He is the Stanley A. August Professor of Law at Brooklyn Law School, a former Supreme Court law clerk and the author of Rebuilding Expertise: Creating Effective and Trustworthy Regulation in an Age of Doubt, among other works.
+is an American lawyer and law professor.
+He is the Stanley A. August Professor of Law at Brooklyn Law School, and the author of Rebuilding Expertise: Creating Effective and Trustworthy Regulation in an Age of Doubt, among other works.

 Education

 Araiza received his B.A., summa cum laude, 1983, and graduated Phi Beta Kappa from Columbia University, and studied a year abroad at the London School of Economics in 1981-1982.
 He earned a M.S. in international relations, graduating with Highest Honors, 1985, from Georgetown University, worked in banking for a few years, and then attended Yale Law School, where he received his J.D., 1990, and was a notes editor for the Yale Law Journal.

 Career

 Araiza clerked for Judge William A. Norris of the U.S. Court of Appeals for the Ninth Circuit, and served as a law clerk to associate justice David Souter.